Lance Armstrong 'must return Tour de France prize money'

-Armstrong has also been asked to return $7.5m in bonuses to Texas insurance company SCA Promotions.
+Armstrong has also been to Texas insurance company SCA Promotions.

 The International Olympic Committee will await Friday's UCI meeting and further information before a decision is made on the bronze medal Armstrong won in the time trial at Sydney 2000.